 He has been an instructor at a private academy and a youth camp, a pitching coach with multiple overseas clubs, including head coach and manager of an 18-under team in Australia, and assistant coach for a junior team in Canada.

-Jimmy is currently the Director of Operations for Baseball Jobs Overseas, Jimmy lives in Austria and is committed to helping players continue their careers and to increasing interest in baseball around the world.
+Jimmy is currently the COO and Director of Scouting for Baseball Jobs Overseas.
+Jimmy lives in Austria and is committed to helping players continue their careers and to increasing interest in baseball around the world.